 Amherst scholarship recipients in the graduating class who have “senior expenses” can ask for assistance from the financial aid office.
 Senior expenses include graduate school application and testing costs, resume preparation, and unreimbursed interview costs, such as travel expenses.

 Students whose total parental contribution (not adjusted for number of children in college) is $5,000 or less may qualify for a Dean’s Discretionary Grant of as much as $400.
 Additional expenses of as much as $2,000 may be covered through an Amherst College Loan.
 For students who receive scholarship aid from the College and whose total parental contribution is more than $5,000, student loan assistance is available.
 Federal aid funds can’t be used because the government says senior expenses aren’t part of current-year educational costs.

 Note that academic expenses related to a thesis are a part of the books and supplies allowance.
 If reasonable thesis expenses exceed the standard allowance, a student receiving scholarship aid from the College may request an adjustment in financial assistance.
 Most additional thesis expenses are covered with scholarship aid.

 Graduating seniors who have borrowed a federal student loan while at Amherst are required to do an “exit interview” before they leave the College.
-If you borrowed a federal Stafford Loan, you should do the exit interview on-line at https://studentloans.gov.
+If you borrowed a Federal Stafford Loan, you should complete exit counselling online.
 The link is also on our website.

 A federal Direct Consolidation Loan allows you to combine one or more federal education loans into a new loan that offers you several advantages.

-More information is available from the Federal Direct Consolidation Loans website — http://www.loanconsolidation.ed.gov.
+More information is available from the Federal Direct Consolidation Loans website.
 You should carefully review the benefits of your current federal education loan(s) before proceeding with a Federal Direct Consolidation Loan.